guilhemmarchand/telegraf-kafka/docs/ootb_alerting.rst

 Kafka infrastructure OOTB alerting
 ==================================

-The Splunk application provides out of the box alerting for all the components of the Kafka and Confluent infrastructure.
+The application provides out of the box alerting for all the components of the Kafka and Confluent infrastructure.

-**Go straight to the Kafka alerting in app menu:**
+**Go to app menu / Settings / Management of Kafka alerting:**

 .. image:: img/ootb_alerting_menu.png
    :alt: ootb_alerting_menu.png